 Supported Employment is paid competitive, integrated employment with ongoing support for customers with the most significant disabilities (i.e., serious mental illness, intellectual and developmental disabilities, significant learning disabilities, acquired brain injury, deafness and blindness, extreme mobility impairments, and other most significant disabilities).
+It is ACCES-VR's expectation that the employment be consistent with each customer's Individualized Plan for Employment's (IPE) employment goal.
 A customer with a most significant disability is someone who has three (3) or more functional limitations requiring multiple ACCES-VR services and the customer will require these services for an extended period of time.
 The need for on-going support services may include customized employment (see Employment Customization) to obtain, perform, and retain employment.
 Supported Employment includes services that provide assistance to the individual such as job coaching, assistance in interacting with employers, on-site assistive technology training, specialized job training, and individually tailored supervision.
 Supported Employment services may be provided to both youth (i.e., individuals who have not reached their 25th birthday) and adults (i.e., individuals aged 25 and older).